codenjoyme/test-mcp-server/readme.md

 mvn clean package
 ```

+Or run `build-jar` run configuration in IntelliJ IDEA.

 This will create an executable JAR file in the `target` directory with all dependencies included.

 ## How to Run the Application